w3c/wot-discovery/explainer/Explainer.md

 the WoT Architecture document discusses when and where secure transport such as TLS should be used, and when various access control mechanisms should be used.
-The problem is complicated by the fact that we often want to access IoT devices on a LAN where the CA system available on the rest of the internet is not easy to apply.
+The problem is complicated by the fact that we often want to access IoT devices on a LAN where the Certificate Authority (CA) system available on the rest of the internet is not easy to apply.
 In general we require strong controls on the distribution of data from WoT Things in general and WoT Discovery results in particular when access is public, and best-effort controls on private networks such as LANs.